Print

 LARGE FIRE: Flood fire area with water from a distance.
 If it can be done safely, move undamaged containers away from the area around the fire.

-FIRE INVOLVING TANKS OR CAR/TRAILER LOADS: BEWARE OF POSSIBLE CONTAINER EXPLOSION.
+FIRE INVOLVING TANKS, RAIL TANK CARS OR HIGHWAY TANKS: BEWARE OF POSSIBLE CONTAINER EXPLOSION.
 Fight fire from maximum distance or use unmanned master stream devices or monitor nozzles.
 Cool containers with flooding quantities of water until well after fire is out.
 Withdraw immediately in case of rising sound from venting safety devices or discoloration of tank.
-ALWAYS stay away from tanks engulfed in fire.
-(ERG, 2020)
+ALWAYS stay away from tanks in direct contact with flames.
+(ERG, 2024)

 Non-Fire Response